Where in the World Is Carmen Sandiego? (game show): Rockapella

 The group performed the theme music and also brief musical interludes and introductions.
 They also performed the "think music" during the wager period of the first round and the section where the winner writes where they want to go if they capture Carmen.
 They also provided brief humorous musical sound effects during the Jail Time Challenge round of the game, as well as background music during the 45-second bonus round.

+Carl introduced each episode's gumshoes beginning with season 2; for season 5, he and Altman alternated this duty.

 V.I.L.E.

 V.I.L.E. is Carmen's gang of crooks and the rogues' gallery of ne'er-do-wells comprises the following: